Ktoscoszjadl/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 This project uses python to explore data ralated to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+Project focuses on pandas library usage and simple statistic methods to perform descriptve analisis of the bikeshare data.

 ### Files used
 chicago.csv - is the dataset containing all bikeshare information for the city of Chicago provided by Udacity,